Order Management for Multichannel Ecommerce: When Accepting Orders Becomes the Hard Part

 • Oversells happen in the gaps between order creation and inventory propagation.

 • Aggregation is not enough.
-You need monitoring, validation, and clear conflict visibility.
+You need clear status, review context, and conflict visibility.

 • Systems beat discipline.
 Exceptions should be rare and explainable, not daily surprises.